Ed94/MonoManagers/README.md

 Orginally done in C# with the monogame framework along with bepu physics, I'm now doing it in C++ with SDL, and Boost so far with some basic OpenGL.
 (Still in the process of porting what was done in c#).
 I will eventually add a physics engine/framework and 3d renderer (undecided on which).

 These include things related to Camera, Display, Input, Interface, State, and Asset management.

+Note: This is dead.
+I'll be working on something else in the future instead.